-The OSPAR Commission’s strategic objective with regard to eutrophication is to combat eutrophication in the OSPAR Maritime Area with the ultimate aim to achieve and maintain a healthy marine environment where anthropogenic eutrophication does not occur.
-The Common Procedure for the Identification of the Eutrophication Status of the OSPAR Maritime Area (the "Common Procedure") provides an assessment framework for Contracting Parties to evaluate the eutrophication status of their parts of the OSPAR Maritime Area and for identifying those areas for which actions are needed under the Eutrophication Strategy.
+The OSPAR Commission’s strategic objective with regard to eutrophication is to combat eutrophication in the OSPAR maritime area to achieve and maintain a healthy marine environment where anthropogenic eutrophication does not occur.
+The Common Procedure for the Identification of the Eutrophication Status of the OSPAR Maritime Area (the "Common Procedure") provides a common, agreed and shared approach adopted by Contracting Parties to assess the eutrophication status in the OSPAR maritime area and to identify those areas for which actions are needed under the Eutrophication Strategy.

 The Common Procedure characterises areas as: